RAM92/JQ-CV-2013/README.md

 If it looks a bit weird, you'll have to trust me it looks _great_ ...on a Mid-2012 15" Macbook Pro Retina in Chrome, obviously! :D

-I have remove contact details and things that made me cringe a bit _too_ much.
+I have removed contact details and things that made me cringe a bit _too_ much.